Aebian/AebianTheme/README.md

 # <img src="https://assets-cdn.aebian.org/aebian.org/logo.png">Theme
-The Aebian Theme for the Wiki (https://wiki.aebian.org)
+A THeme for the MediaWiki Wiki-Software.
+Feel free to use it.